International health practitioners

 The Criminal history registration standard is one of the five mandatory registration standards.

-When you apply for registration, you need to tell us about any criminal history you may have.
+When you apply for registration, you need to declare any criminal history you may have.

 Criminal history includes every: